alvinnws/advent-of-code/README.md

 Quick mod of 8-1 code produces a brute force method that would take a casual 300 hours to compute.
 While initially waiting for the brute force method, I was scrolling online to check that it SHOULD take quite a while, not knowing precisely how long, I came across a comment that hinted at the intended solution.
 "Think about cycles", yet that comment was enough to get me to change my entire strategy.
 I'm not sure if I would have thought about it without external assistance, but I'll not look online for the next puzzles.
 ### 9-1 and 9-2
 Super happy with the timing and code complexity.
 I knew instantly from generating new lines that a recursive function would be ideal.
 Lucky that part 2 only required changing a few *characters*.
+### 10-1
+This one was decent, I roughly knew what to do and took my time to implement, getting the correct answer on my first try (after debugging)
+### 10-2
+I got my ass kicked, struggling for over an hour not knowing what or how to do.
+I did find an upper limit for the answer by counting the number of characters not part of the main pipe loop AND existing with a direct path to any edge.
+Eventually, I looked for hints, being pointed to Pick's Theorem and the Shoelace formula.
+The shoelace formula I had learnt in secondary school, but dismissed it at the time in favour of another method for maths, but I had never heard of Pick's Theorem and would never have come close to it.
+This is just part of the learning process I suppose